jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

-Eleventy will now copy the `./src/assets/` directory and everything it contains to the output directory while preserving the directories structure.
+Eleventy will now copy the `./src/assets/` directory and everything it contains to the output directory while preserving the directories' structures.

 ### Ignore directories and files

-By default, Eleventy will ignore the `node_modules` directory as well as the folder, files and globs specified in your `.gitignore` file.
+By default, Eleventy will ignore the `node_modules` directory as well as the folders, files and globs specified in your `.gitignore` file.

-We can also create a `.emeventyignore` folder at the root of our project and spécify a file, directory or glob pattner per line to explicitly tell Eleventy to ignore all matching files and directories.
-I have painfully learned that you always want to be as explict as possible, not ony in your code actually.
+We can also create a `.eleventyignore` file at the root of our project and spécify a file, directory or glob pattern per line to explicitly tell Eleventy to ignore all matching files and directories.
+I have painfully learned that you always want to be as explict as possible, and that's true for many othe things than code, actually.
 Let's do this.

 **.eleventyignore**
 ```txt